-Occasionally, patients present with symptoms of stroke, MI, intestinal infarction, paraparesis or paraplegia due to interruption of the blood supply to the spinal cord, or ischemic limb due to acute distal arterial occlusion.
+Occasionally, patients present with symptoms of malperfusion (stroke, myocardial infarction, intestinal infarction, renal insufficiency, paraparesis, or paraplegia) due to interruption of the blood supply to a particular vascular bed, including the spinal cord, brain, heart, kidneys, intestine, or extremities.
+The interruption in blood supply is most often due to acute distal arterial obstruction by the false lumen.

 About 20% of patients have partial or complete deficits of major arterial pulses, which may wax and wane.
-Limb BPs may differ, sometimes by > 30 mm Hg; this finding suggests a poor prognosis.
+Limb blood pressures may differ, sometimes by > 30 mm Hg; this finding suggests a poor prognosis.
 A murmur of aortic regurgitation is heard in about 50% of patients with proximal dissection.
 Peripheral signs of aortic regurgitation may be present.
 Rarely, heart failure results from severe acute aortic regurgitation.
-Leakage of blood or inflammatory serous fluid into the left pleural space may lead to signs of pleural effusion; occlusion of a limb artery may cause signs of peripheral ischemia or neuropathy.
+Leakage of blood or inflammatory serous fluid into the left pleural space may lead to signs of pleural effusion.
+Occlusion of a limb artery may cause signs of peripheral ischemia or neuropathy.
 Renal artery occlusion may cause oliguria or anuria.
 Cardiac tamponade may cause pulsus paradoxus and jugular venous distention.

 If chest x-ray suggests dissection, TEE, CTA, or MRA is done immediately after the patient is stabilized.
 Findings of an intimal flap and double lumina confirm dissection.

 Multiplanar TEE is 97 to 99% sensitive and, with M-mode echocardiography, is nearly 100% specific.
 It can be done at the bedside in < 20 min and does not require contrast agents.
-If TEE is unavailable, CTA is recommended; it has a positive predictive value of 100% and a negative predictive value of 86%.
+However, CTA is typically the first-line imaging modality because it is often available more rapidly and widely than TEE.
+The sensitivity of CTA exceeds 95% and it has a positive predictive value of 100% and a negative predictive value of 86%.

 MRA has nearly 100% sensitivity and specificity for aortic dissection.
 But it is time-consuming and ill-suited for emergencies.
 It is probably best used for stable patients with subacute or chronic chest pain when dissection is suspected.